Skip to main content

 Feature: User Management API

-Scenario: Create user with valid data
+Scenario: Create a new user

 Given path 'users'

-And request { name: 'John Doe', email: 'john@example.com' }
+And request { name: 'John Doe', email: 'john@example.com', username: 'jdoe' }

 When method post